 Medical Conditions that can lead to a Candidal Infection are as follows:

-– Obesity: The moisture which is present within the skin folds provides a suitable environment promoting the growth of this fungus.
+The fat which is present within the skin folds provides a suitable environment promoting the growth of this fungus.

-– Severe Burns patients: Severe burns remove normal layers of skin, leaving the body to added infections like Candidiasis
+Severe burns remove normal layers of skin, leaving the body to added infections like Candidiasis.

 The symptoms of Candidiasis can be classified as Localized or Systemic: